jwodder/pyrepo/README.rst

 Options
 ^^^^^^^

+-P, --private           Make the new repository private.
+This option cannot be
+                        set via the configuration file.

-- ``--repo-name <name>`` — The name of the new repository; defaults to the repository name used in the project's URL.
+--repo-name <name>      The name of the new repository; defaults to the
+                        repository name used in the project's URL.
 This option cannot be set via the configuration file.

 ``pyrepo release``